-Unlike those above, F. tularensis subsp. holarctica LVS is a live attenuated strain, originally developed as a vaccine.
-Importantly, while the bacteria is attenuated in humans, it is still has the ability to infect macrophage and causes disease in animal models.
-Despite attenuation, it remains highly related to similar virulent strains, and the LVS genome has mutations in 35 protein coding regions as compared to the pathogenic F. tularensis subsp. holarctica strain FSC200.
+F. tularensis subsp. holarctica LVS is a strain which is attenuated for virulence in humans and was originally developed as a vaccine.
+Importantly, it is still has the ability to infect macrophage and causes disease in animal models but can be safely used in BSL2 laboratory settings.
+Despite attenuation, it remains highly related to similar virulent strains; the LVS genome has mutations in 35 protein coding regions compared to a pathogenic F. tularensis subsp. holarctica strain, FSC200.
 The majority of these differences are single nucleotide polymorphisms, SNPs, leading to loss of impaired function of 15 proteins (Rohmer et al. 2006).
-Two genes in particular which were modified in LVS were found to be essential for virulence.
-Specifically, re-introduction of the pilA gene, a putative Type IV pilin, and an outer membrane protein, denoted FTT0918, restored LVS virulence to levels comparable to type B strains (Salomonsson et al. 2009).
-The reduced biosafety level needs and the retention of infection in non-humans lends to LVS being an ideal candidate for the study of its mechanisms in a biologically relevant manner.
+Two genes in particular which were mutated in LVS were found to be important for virulence in humans.
+Specifically, re-introduction of a functional pilA gene, a putative Type IV pilin, and an outer membrane protein, denoted FTT0918, restored LVS virulence to levels comparable to non-attenuated F. tularensis subsp. holarctica strains (Salomonsson et al. 2009).
+Together, the reduced biosafety level needs and the ability of LVS to infect animal models make the LVS strain an ideal candidate to the study of its mechanisms in a biologically relevant manner.